SeanningTatum/cloudflare-saas-stack/README.md

 ## Cloudflare Integration

-Besides the `dev` script, `c3` has added extra scripts for Cloudflare Pages integration:
-- `pages:build`: Build the application for Pages using [`@cloudflare/next-on-pages`](https://github.com/cloudflare/next-on-pages) CLI
+The application uses [`@opennextjs/cloudflare`](https://opennext.js.org/cloudflare) to deploy Next.js to Cloudflare Workers:
-- `preview`: Locally preview your Pages application using [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
+- `preview`: Build and locally preview your application using [OpenNext Cloudflare](https://opennext.js.org/cloudflare)
-- `deploy`: Deploy your Pages application using Wrangler CLI
+- `deploy`: Build and deploy your application to Cloudflare Workers
-- `cf-typegen`: Generate typescript types for Cloudflare env.
+- `cf-typegen`: Generate TypeScript types for Cloudflare bindings

-> __Note:__ While the `dev` script is optimal for local development, you should preview your Pages application periodically to ensure it works properly in the Pages environment.
+> __Note:__ While the `dev` script is optimal for local development, you should preview your application periodically to ensure it works properly in the Cloudflare Workers environment.

 ## Bindings